Why most business ideas fail (and how to fix yours)

 CB Insights publishes a post-mortem analysis of failed startups every couple of years.
 The top reason has been the same since 2014: no market need.
 About 35 percent of dead startups cite it as the primary cause.
 Failory's 2024 study of 80+ founder interviews lands at the same place.
 Founders built something they thought was clever, shipped it, and discovered nobody was willing to pay for the problem they were solving.

 Here's the part that gets glossed over.
 “No market need” is not one failure.
 It's five.
-An idea can have a real market and still fail because the buyer's pain isn't urgent, because nobody similar has paid for it before, because it secretly requires a team of seven to build, because the path to first dollar is twelve months long, or because the second a competitor copies it the moat evaporates.
+An idea can have a real market and still fail because the buyer's pain isn't urgent, because nobody similar has paid for it before, because you have no cheap way to reach the buyer, because the path to first dollar is twelve months long, or because the second a competitor copies it the moat evaporates.
 Each of those is a different disease with a different cure.

-IdeaTwister scores every idea variation across exactly those five dimensions: Buyer Urgency, Market Proof, Solo Executability, Revenue Speed, and Defensibility.
+IdeaTwister scores every idea opportunity across exactly those five dimensions: Buyer Urgency, Market Proof, Distribution Edge, Revenue Speed, and Defensibility.
 The rest of this post walks through each failure mode, the diagnostic question that exposes it, and the fix that works.

 No buyer urgency (Buyer Urgency)